coderRaj07/Terraform-Public-Private-Subnet-NAT-Gateway/README.md

-Certainly, here's a simplified README for your Terraform project:

 # Terraform AWS Infrastructure Setup

 This Terraform project is designed to create an AWS infrastructure with a clear separation between a public subnet and a private subnet.
 The project allows you to deploy resources in a modular and organized way, making it easy to manage and understand the components.